-As you explore winter ATV riding, please remember that most groomed, signed snowmobile trails are closed to OHVs and highway-licensed vehicles (HLVs) beginning December 1.
-Please respect private property and follow all signs.
+Most groomed, signed snowmobile trails are closed to OHVs and highway-licensed vehicles (HLVs) beginning December 1.
+Please respect private property, and follow all signs.

-- Winter survival gear is strongly recommended and please use caution when riding in remote areas.
+Winter survival gear is strongly recommended.
+Use caution when riding in remote areas.

 Snowmobiles and ATVs are both allowed to ride shared use trails in winter!